Faith healing: New Testament

+Wine

-Jesus endorsed the use of the medical assistance of the time (medicines of oil and wine) when he told the parable of the Good Samaritan (Luke 10:25–37), who "bound up [an injured man's] wounds, pouring on oil and wine" (verse 34) as a physician would.
-Jesus then told the doubting teacher of the law (who had elicited this parable by his self-justifying question, "And who is my neighbor?" in verse 29) to "go, and do likewise" in loving others with whom he would never ordinarily associate (verse 37).
+Jesus endorsed the use of the medical assistance of the time—namely, oil and wine—in relating the parable of the Good Samaritan (Luke 10:25–37), who "bound up [an injured man's] wounds, pouring on oil and wine" (verse 34) as a physician would.
+Jesus then told a doubting "teacher of the law"—who had elicited the parable with the question, "And who is my neighbor?" in verse 29—to "go, and do likewise," loving those with whom he would not ordinarily associate (verse 37).

-The healing in the gospels is referred to as a "sign" to prove Jesus' divinity and to foster belief in him as the Christ.
+The healing in the gospels is referred to as a "sign" to prove Jesus's divinity and to foster belief in him as the Jewish Messiah.
 However, when asked for other types of miracles, Jesus refused some but granted others in consideration of the motive of the request.
-Some theologians' understanding is that Jesus healed all who were present every single time.
-Sometimes he determines whether they had faith that he would heal them.
-Four of the seven miraculous signs performed in the Fourth Gospel that indicated he was sent from God were acts of healing or resurrection.
-He heals the Capernaum official's son, heals a paralytic by the pool in Bethsaida, healing a man born blind, and resurrecting Lazarus of Bethany.
+Some Christian theologians' understanding is that Jesus healed all who were present.
+Sometimes, Jesus determines whether petitioners have faith that he can heal them.
+Four of the seven miracles performed in the book of John that the author uses to indicate that Jesus was sent from God were acts of healing or resurrection.
+Jesus heals a Capernaumite official's son, heals a paralyzed man by a pool in Bethsaida, heals a man born blind, and resurrects Lazarus of Bethany.

 Jesus told his followers to heal the sick and stated that signs such as healing are evidence of faith.
 Jesus also told his followers to "cure sick people, raise up dead persons, make lepers clean, expel demons.
 You received free, give free".

 Jesus sternly ordered many who received healing from him: "Do not tell anyone!"
 Jesus did not approve of anyone asking for a sign just for the spectacle of it, describing such as coming from a "wicked and adulterous generation".

 The apostle Paul believed healing is one of the special gifts of the Holy Spirit, and that the possibility exists that certain persons may possess this gift to an extraordinarily high degree.

 In the New Testament Epistle of James, the faithful are told that to be healed, those who are sick should call upon the elders of the church to pray over [them] and anoint [them] with oil in the name of the Lord.

 The New Testament says that during Jesus' ministry and after his Resurrection, the apostles healed the sick and cast out demons, made lame men walk, raised the dead and performed other miracles.
 Apostles were holy men who had direct access to God and could channel his power to help and heal people.
 For example, Saint Peter healed a disabled man.

 Jesus used miracles to convince people that he was inaugurating the Messianic Age, as in Mt 12.28.
 Scholars have described Jesus' miracles as establishing the kingdom during his lifetime.